-The studies had found that as a good indoor air quality, appropriate ventilation with clean fresh air reduces infections and chronic lung diseases.
-In contrast, Poor indoor air quality can cause or contribute to the development of infections, respiratory diseases, chronic diseases, allergies, and even stroke and other complications are more common there is an immediate drowsiness, dizziness, headache and other phenomena.
+The studies found that as good indoor air quality, appropriate ventilation with clean fresh air reduces infections and chronic lung diseases.
+In contrast, Poor indoor air quality can cause or contribute to the development of infections, respiratory diseases, chronic diseases, allergies, and even stroke other complications are more common there is immediate drowsiness, dizziness, headache, and other phenomena.

 Air Toxins And What It Does To Your Health

 PARTICULATE MATTER 2.5 are fine dust particles or droplets in the air that are 2.5 microns or less in width.
-These are small enough that the body cannot filter them when inhaled and thus enter our lungs and absorbed into the blood and cause adverse health effects.
-Short-term health effects such as eye, nose, throat and lung irritation, coughing, sneezing, runny nose and shortness of breath.
-Long term exposure is associated with increased rates of chronic bronchitis, reduced lung function and increased mortality from lung cancer and heart disease.
+These are small enough that the body cannot filter them when inhaled and thus enter our lungs and are absorbed into the blood causing adverse health effects.
+Short-term health effects such as eye, nose, throat, and lung irritation, coughing, sneezing, runny nose, and shortness of breath.
+Long-term exposure is associated with increased rates of chronic bronchitis, reduced lung function, and increased mortality from lung cancer and heart disease.

 VOLATILE ORGANIC COMPOUNDS are emitted as gases from certain solids or liquids.
 While most people can smell high levels of some VOCs, other VOCs have no odor.
-VOCs can cause eye, nose, and throat irritation as well as headaches, loss coordination, and nausea.
+VOCs can cause eye, nose, and throat irritation as well as headaches, loss of coordination, and nausea.
 They may also to the liver, kidney, and central nervous system.
-Some are suspected or known to cause cancer and asthma.cause damage.
+Some are suspected or known to cause cancer and asthma.